wp-plugins/flyzoo/readme.txt

 Meet your customers in real time.
 See where they came from and what page they are on: invite visitors to **chat**, provide the best **live support** ever and close more sales!

-Insightful data is available at a glance:
+Real time data available at a glance:

 * Current visited page with URL and Title
 * Referrer, Keywords and Campaign data (UTM source, medium, search terms...)